 Taking an employers’ perspective into account when pursuing a position after being fired can help you overcome the circumstances and come out on top!

-More on the Transition from Fired-to-Hired:
+More Tips to Transition from Fired-to-Hired:

 - Laid Off or Fired?